Coopersmith Career Consulting | Evaluated Learning Experience

 Computer Information Systems (TCH-110)

-Upon successful completion of the course, students will be able to: consider and apply many considerations that must be applied to the interface and screen design process; describe rationale and rules for an effective interface design methodology; identify the components of interfaces and screens, including windows, menus, and controls; design and organize interfaces to encourage the fastest and most accurate comprehension and execution of screen features; choose screen colors and design screen icons and graphics; and perform the user interface design process, including interface development and testing.
+Upon completion of this course, students will be able to: incorporate Photoshop as a tool for designing interfaces for websites, webpages, etc.; design using the Photoshop workspace; identify the components of the software screens, including Windows, menus, and controls; design and organize interfaces to encourage the fastest and most accurate comprehension and execution of screen features; choose screen colors and design screen icons and graphics; and perform the user interface to include dynamic features such as text and animation.